a1k12/moleculetda/README.md

 # spread: Gaussian spread of the kernel, pixels: size of representation (n, n),
 # weighting_type: how to weigh the persistence diagram points
 # Optional: specs can be provided to give bounds on the representation
-from moltda.vectorize_pds import PersImage, pd_vectorization
+from moleculetda.vectorize_pds import PersImage, pd_vectorization
-from moltda.plotting import plot_per_images
+from moleculetda.plotting import plot_per_images

 pim = PersImage(spread=0.15,
             pixels=[50, 50],